Reveal Video Coaching

 With the previous rounds of research complete, our team shifted priorities to specific research areas we knew the least about and would most significantly impact later phases of coaching platform implementation.
 Two of these areas, mobile coaching and the driver experience, became the responsibility of myself and my teammate Colin Smith.

 In research planning, we determined that getting an unbiased picture of drivers' wants and needs from fleet managers, our typical interview participants, was impossible.
 We needed to talk to drivers too.
-To consolidate resources and speed up our research timelines, Colin and I combined these two topics into one interview.
-This allowed us to tackle both user groups without planning 4 separate research studies.
+To consolidate resources and speed up our research timelines, Colin and I combined these two topics into one interview, allowing us to tackle both user groups without planning 4 separate research studies.
 In the end, I spoke to fleet managers about these combined topics while Colin spoke to drivers.
-I developed an 45 minute semi-structured interview, described below:
+Key topics included:

 After loading all the interviews into Dovetail, I once again constructed my research readout using an iteration of my process described above.
 Also, it was at this time that I first incorporated AI into my workflow: Dovetail had recently launched a beta for an AI summary tool, which I used to create high level overviews for each of my written insights.
 I was once again the first teammate on the research team to adopt and share my experience with these new features.